 Create tolerant and respectful global citizens who have an understanding and knowledge of our local, national and global communities

-At Chandos, we teach our wider curriculum through the learning challenge model.
-Each topic begins with a 'big question', which the children aim to seek the answer to by asking a series of smaller questions - in Art, these questions are based around a particular area of art which takes place at the end of a term.
-Children then explore portraiture, sculpture, design, architecture, painting and art within their environment, producing their own artwork in the style of and influenced by others they have researched and studied.
+At Chandos, each Art unit begins with a 'big question' linked to History or Geography, these questions are based around a particular area of art.
+Children then explore an artist linked to the style of art they will study or a specific piece of artwork.
+This includes portraiture, sculpture, design, architecture, painting and art within their environment, producing their own artwork in the style of and influenced by others they have researched and studied.

 Our children are given the opportunity to interact with art work by visiting local art galleries and museums (in person and virtually) as well as having artists visit the school to work with the children directly.